 - Alcohol (red wine is the worst offender)

-- Other fermented beverages (yep, unfortunately this includes kombucha!)
+- Other fermented beverages (this includes healthy beverages like kombucha too)

 - Fermented vegetables (pickles, sauerkraut, etc)

 - Vinegar (although Apple Cider Vinegar seems to be less problematic)

 - Processed meats like bologna and salami and, sadly, bacon

 - Nightshade vegetables (tomatoes, eggplants, etc)

 - Some spices (cinnamon, anise, chili, nutmeg, curry, cayenne, cloves)